cyberbotics/benchmark-record-action/README.md

 The animator records and saves the animation files and the competition performance in the temporary storage.

 The animation files are renamed as `animation.json` and `scene.x3d` files and are moved to their own directory `storage/wb_animation_{id}`.
 If there is an old animation, it gets overwritten.
-The `participants.txt` file is also updated with the new recorded performance.
+The `participants.json` file is also updated with the new recorded performance.

 ### 4. Remove temporary files